mountinyy/GMTP/README.md

 ```
 bash scripts/run_faiss_indexing.sh
 ```
 Now we are ready to run GTMP against various attacks!
 Run the code below to reproduce the result.
-Otherwise, you may use code in `PATH_TO_GMTP` for GMTP.

 # References